 Alternative 1 would implement multiple annual aerial application of pesticides for large area control of mosquitoes and common reed on JBLE.
 The decision to aerially apply pesticides for adult mosquito control would be based upon a combination of the threat of human and animal disease, environmental and climatic conditions, adult mosquito surveillance, and customer complaints.
-The heaviest mosquito infestations typically occur from May through October on and around JBLE.
-Based on several decades of surveillance data, the DAF has established 45 females per trap night and 75 females per trap night as the thresholds for the chemical control of adult mosquito surveillance data indicate threshold limits have exceeded the capabilities of ground control methods, an aerial application would be required.
+The heaviest mosquito infestations typically occur from August through October on and around JBLE.
+Based on several decades of surveillance data, the DAF has established 45 females per trap night and 75 females per trap night as the thresholds for the chemical control of adult mosquitoes at JBLE - Eustis and JBLE - Langley, respectively.
+Therefore, when adult mosquito surveillance data indicate threshold limits have exceeded the capabilities of ground control methods, an aerial application would be required.
 If there are reports of disease-positive specimen pools in the local area, if mosquito populations create a significant decline in the quality of life, or if there is the threat of a disease outbreak, the threshold requirements could be waived.